sophie-thomson/ecopositive-bristol-react-ui/README.md

       - #195829 - Dark green used for company names and headings.
 Inspired by foliage and nature.
       - #d69303 - Yellow/Orange consistently used to reference endorsements and other accents.
 A positive colour referencing sunshine.
       - #fafafa - Content background colour - a softer white to complement the other strong tones
-      - #679cb1 - teal blue - referencing back to the ecoPositive logo
+      - #679cb1 - Teal blue - referencing back to the ecoPositive logo
-      - #d0eee3 - Paler green to complement other stronger colours.
+      - #d0eee3 - Pale green to complement other stronger colours.
 Used for credentials.
       - #e1e2e0 - Pale grey used to balance out the pages with a lot of content.
       - #d9ecb7 - Pale citron colour to tie in with the brighter tones in the background image.